 The SKIM feature, when selected, adds water for approximately 3 seconds once a minute.
 It causes the water to overflow into the drain, carrying floating starch with it.
-(A buildup of starch reduces the efficiency of the cooker and can cause erroneous temperature and water level sensing.)
+(A buildup of starch reduces the efficiency of the cooker and can cause erroneous temperature and water level sensing.
+NOTE: Do not use deliming solution to clean these units.
+Use of deliming solution will damage all stainless steel parts.)

 LOW WATER SENSING automatically de-energizes the heating element if the water in the cookpot drops too low.
-When the water level in the cookpot is below the low-water sensor, such as when draining and cleaning the cookpot, the controller display will read LO.
+When the water level in the cookpot is below the low-water sensor, such as when draining and cleaning the cookpot, the controller display will read \bot O.

-NORMAL WATER LEVEL SENSING, on units configured with the Autofill feature, automatically adds water during or after a cooking cycle if the water in the cookpot drops to a level lower than approximately 11/4 inch (32mm) below the overflow drain.
+NORMAL WATER LEVEL SENSING, on units configured with the Autofill feature, automatically adds water during or after a cooking cycle if the water in the cookpot drops to a level lower than approximately 11⁄2 inch (32mm) below the overflow drain.
 With this automatic filling feature, the water level does not have to be continuously monitored.
 The cookpot always has the correct amount of water.